freeCodeCamp/freeCodeCamp/guide/english/cplusplus/loops/index.md

  So, in this way the for loop works

- If you want to print even numbers from 1 to 1000 then your program will look like this
+ If you want to print even numbers from 1 to 1000 then your program will look like this:

 ``` c++
 for (int i = 0;i<=1000;i=i+2)